The Hope College Pull: History

-The precise strategy used from year-to-year changes fairly often, especially call sets (the moves by which the Pull Team uses to move in a synchronized manner).
+The precise strategy used from year-to-year changes fairly often, especially call sets (the strategies by which the Pull Team uses to move in a synchronized manner).
 A new method is often desired to gain an edge over the opponent.
 There was a draw in 1916.
 In 1926, The Pull was again called a draw, and was settled by a basketball game, which the sophomore class of 1929 won.
 A third draw was called in 1952.
 1956 saw the shortest Pull at 2 minutes and 40 seconds.
 The following year, 1957, The Pull was cancelled due to a campus-wide flu epidemic.
 The longest Pull was held in 1977 and lasted 3 hours and 51 minutes, to be called a draw.
 This was the last draw called.
-Following that grueling Pull, the constitution was re-written to what it currently is, allowing no more than 3 hours for one team to beat the other, requiring the rope gained to be measured at the 3 hour mark in order to determine the winner.
-The shortest Pull since these new rules was in 2008 when the 11 Pull Team took 71 feet of rope from the 12 Pull Team in only 67 minutes.
+Following that year's Pull, the rules were re-written, capping the time to 3 hours.
+The rope is measured at the 3 hour mark in order to determine the winner.
+The shortest Pull since the rule update was in 2008 when the 11 Pull Team took 71 feet of rope from the 12 Pull Team in only 67 minutes.
 The following year, the 12 Pull Team took a record 82 feet, 6 inches from the 13 Pull Team in 69 minutes.
-In 2013, a new rope was purchased by the college for The Pull.
+In 2013 and 2023 new ropes were purchased.
 In 2014 the 17 Pull team broke the all-time record for The Pull by taking 90 ft 4 in of rope from the freshman 18 team.

 Rope Run and Pull Day

-The day before The Pull itself, Pullers dig their pits into the ground to their own liking on the appropriate sides of the river.
+The day before the event, Pullers dig the pits they will compete in.
 Afterwards, the teams meet together for what is known as Rope Run, which is a sort of "pep rally" in preparation for Pull.
 The Pullers line up in the same order as their respective pits, alternating between paired Even and Odd Years.
 The Rope Run can often get violent, as it puts opposed teams near one another at a time when emotions are running high.
-Coaches and alumni have been known to swear and spit as Pullers and Moralers jog around campus with the rope, chanting "Even Year, Odd Year" in a rhythmic battle cry of sorts.
+Coaches and alumni have been known to swear and spit as Pullers and Moralers jog around campus with the rope, chanting "Even Year, Odd Year".
 After Rope Run, each Pull Team gathers separately to do their respective chants and songs.